ludocode/onramp/core/cci/0-omc/README.md

 For example `0x10` is `void`, `0x21` is `char*`, `0x73` is an l-value of type `int***`, and so on.

-When an expression returns an l-value, the emitted code places the *address of* the value in `r0` instead of the value itself.
-It is effectively an additional indirection, except that this type can also be the target of an assignment expression.
-The function `compile_dereference_if_lvalue()` is used to convert an l-value into an r-value; you'll see this called wherever the real value is needed.

 ## Expression Evaluation